Ako Bicol: Death of Congressman Rodel M. Batocabe

-In 2018,Rodel Batocabe announced that he would not seek re-election to the House of Representatives.
+In 2018, Rodel Batocabe announced that he would not seek re-election to the House of Representatives.
 Instead, Batocabe announced his candidacy for Mayor of Daraga in Albay province in the forthcoming May 2019 general elections.
 He would have challenged Daraga Mayor Carlwyn Baldo, who was also seeking re-election in 2019.

 On December 22, 2018, Batocabe was attending a gift giving event for senior citizens in the small village of Burgos in Daraga, Albay.
 Two men approached Batocabe, who was 52 years-old, at the event and shot him eight times.
 His police escort, Officer Orlando Diaz, was also killed, while seven elderly attendees were also wounded in the attack.
 Batocabe and Diaz were taken to a hospital in Legazpi City, where both were pronounced dead.
 By coincidence, December 22 also marked Batocabe's wedding anniversary to his wife, Gertie.

 On January 3, 2019, it was announced that Daraga Mayor Carlwyn Baldo had ordered the killing of Rep. Batocabe.
 At the time of his murder, Batocabe was running for Mayor of Daraga, while Baldo was seeking re-election.
 According to the police, Baldo hired six men to kill Batocabe and set up $95,000 in funds to pay for the murder.
 The plot had allegedly been in the works since August 2018, when Baldo supplied $4,600 to one of the hitmen to purchase guns and motorcycles.
 Mayor Carlwyn Baldo denied the allegations in a statement read over the phone to local radio stations, calling himself " a convenient scapegoat."

 Atty.
 Ronald S. Ang took his oath on January 15, 2019, to replace slain lawmaker Rodel Batocabe as the representative of the party.
 Ang took his oath before Speaker Gloria Macapagal Arroyo and joined Christopher Co and Alfredo Garbin Jr. as representatives of the party-list in the 17th Congress.

+2025 elections

+In February 2025, Kontra Daya stated that Ako Bicol was among the 86 out of 155 paty-list groups running in the elections that do not represent the poor or the marginalized, pointing out Ako Bicol's links to big businesses.
+The Co family has also been described as a political dynasty that includes Zaldy Co, Christopher Co, Diday Co, and Angelica Natasha Co.
+The family runs quarrying operations in Albay, which the Catholic Diocese of Legazpi blames for the destruction of mountains and the 2024 floods during typhoons Kristine and Pepito.